AlifElahi/verivox-task/README.md

 # Responsive Item List Renderer (verivox-interview)

 This project is designed to render item cards in a responsive, mobile-first list layout, using optimized DOM handling for smooth and efficient rendering of large datasets.
+The list includes features such as sorting and scroll-based pagination, enhancing user experience and interactivity for large collections.
 Key design principles include reusability, modular architecture, and adherence to design patterns to maintain a clean and maintainable codebase.

 ## Table of Contents